theupdateframework/taps/revocation-tap.md

 compromised (a lost hard drive, system breach, etc).
 A rotation to a null key revokes trust in the role, not specific keys, so all keys associated with the role will be invalid after a rotation to null.
-If only a single key needs to be replaced, it can be safely rotated using the mechanism in TAP 8.
+If only a single key needs to be replaced, it can be safely rotated using the mechanism in TAP 8 especially in the case that a threshold of keys is required.

 A delegator to a role A is able to help A recover from a rotation to null of A by delegating to a new set of keys for A. This ensures that the delegator is